elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-role-did-boudica-play-in-the-resistance-against-roman-rule-in-britain.md

 url: /learn/history-of-the-world/questions/what-role-did-boudica-play-in-the-resistance-against-roman-rule-in-britain
 score: 9.0
 related_article1:
-    id: 166106
+    id: 166105
-    title: How did the Britonic languages develop during the Roman period in Britain?
+    title: >-
+        What were the main challenges faced by the Romans during the initial invasions of Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-britonic-languages-develop-during-the-roman-period-in-britain
+    url: /learn/history-of-the-world/questions/what-were-the-main-challenges-faced-by-the-romans-during-the-initial-invasions-of-britain
 related_article2:
-    id: 166117
+    id: 166112
-    title: How has Roman Britain influenced modern British culture?
+    title: >-
+        What were the reasons behind the Roman expansion into Northern Europe and Africa?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-has-roman-britain-influenced-modern-british-culture
+    url: /learn/history-of-the-world/questions/what-were-the-reasons-behind-the-roman-expansion-into-northern-europe-and-africa
 related_article3:
-    id: 166111
+    id: 166114
-    title: How did early Christian communities establish themselves in Roman Britain?
+    title: >-
+        What were the characteristics of Roman urbanization in Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-early-christian-communities-establish-themselves-in-roman-britain
+    url: /learn/history-of-the-world/questions/what-were-the-characteristics-of-roman-urbanization-in-britain
 related_article4:
-    id: 166113
+    id: 166103
-    title: How do classical authors' accounts contribute to our understanding of Roman Britain?
+    title: >-
+        What were the key factors that led to the transition from the Roman Republic to the Roman Empire?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-do-classical-authors-accounts-contribute-to-our-understanding-of-roman-britain
+    url: /learn/history-of-the-world/questions/what-were-the-key-factors-that-led-to-the-transition-from-the-roman-republic-to-the-roman-empire
 related_article5:
-    id: 166117
+    id: 166111
-    title: How has Roman Britain influenced modern British culture?
+    title: >-
+        How did early Christian communities establish themselves in Roman Britain?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-has-roman-britain-influenced-modern-british-culture
+    url: /learn/history-of-the-world/questions/how-did-early-christian-communities-establish-themselves-in-roman-britain
 ---

 &nbsp;